sjparkinson/uncomplicated.systems/_posts/2026-04-17-kamal-hetzner-ipv6-only.md

 It turns out that Honeycomb is IPv4-only.

 Thankfully, [NAT64](https://nat64.net/) is the glue.
-The public NAT64 resolvers synthesise IPv6 addresses (in the `64:ff9b::/96` range, typically) for IPv4-only hosts, and your IPv6 network routes them through the NAT64 gateway.
+The public NAT64 resolvers synthesise IPv6 addresses for IPv4-only hosts, and your IPv6 network routes them through the NAT64 gateway.

-I didn't want *all* DNS and traffic going through NAT64 though, seems unkind on Kasper who runs the service for free.
-But `systemd-resolved` supports per-domain DNS routing:
+I didn't want *all* DNS and traffic going through NAT64 though, that seems unkind to Kasper, who runs the service for free.
+Thankfully `systemd-resolved` supports per-domain DNS routing:

 ```ini
 # /etc/systemd/resolved.conf.d/nat64.conf